-This manual describes how to use the C++ language processing system (called "this system" in this manual) intended for the system that has the Fujitsu CPU A64FX installed (called "FX system" in this manual).
+This manual describes how to use the C++ language processing system (called "this system" in this manual) intended for the PRIMEHPC FX700 system (called "FX system" in this manual).

 It also details the language specifications based on the following C++ language standard, and OpenMP API, and which are expanded under this system.